Royals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the total, the Royals and their foes are 6-4-0 in their previous 10 contests.
+- When it comes to the total, the Royals and their opponents are 7-3-0 in their last 10 games.

-- The Royals' record against the spread is 2-1-0 over their previous 10 contests (oddsmakers set spreads in three of those matchups).
+- The Royals' record against the spread is 3-1-0 over their previous 10 matchups (oddsmakers set spreads in four of those matchups).

 Royals Betting Records & Stats

-- So far this season, Kansas City and its opponents have hit the over in 37 of its 82 games with a total.
+- Kansas City and its opponents have hit the over in 38 of its 83 games with a total this season.

-- The Royals are 7-7-0 against the spread in their 14 games that had a posted line this season.
+- The Royals have an against the spread mark of 8-7-0 in 15 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!